-At the end of it, it depends on how we present the news.
+In the end of it, it depends on how we present the news.
 If we remain factual and unemotional, then there is no objective reason to suppress such news.
-In fact, it would be immoral to suppress such news, in particular if it contains facts important for people’s decision-making processes.
+In fact, it would be immoral to suppress such news, in particular, if it contains facts important for people’s decision-making processes.
 And I consider this to be the case here.

 Alexis: People of reason will have to examine some of the things you have provided here because they are right in line with rational thought.
 I appreciate people who build their weltanschauung on logic and reason, and you are certainly one of them.
 Let’s explore more.

 Michael Shermer and Alex Grobman cite you in their fraudulent book Denying History saying, “The mass gassing procedures [at Auschwitz], as reported by witnesses interrogated by the courts, as established in the quoted judgments, and as described in scientific and literary publications, in whatever building one picks at Auschwitz at all, are irreconcilable with the laws of physical science.”
 Shermer never examined this assertion in his book.

 First, tell us your story, and how you came to be involved in evidence for or against the so-called gassings at Auschwitz.

 Rudolf: Shermer’s quote is from my expert report on Auschwitz, the current English edition of which can be accessed online at http://holocausthandbooks.com/index.php?page_id=2.
 Actually, the wording is a little different.
 If I may quote the last sentence of my expert report, on p.
 278 of the 2010 edition: